menandmice/micetro_docs/guides/reference/health_bar_information.rst

 Unable to fetch scope info from partner server
 """"""""""""""""""""""""""""""""""""""""""""""

-This warning is shown when Men&Mice Central can’t connect to the DHCP Server Controller service to gather scope info from partner server.
+This warning is shown when Micetro Central can’t connect to the DHCP Server Controller service to gather scope info from partner server.
 The reason could be if the DHCP Server Controller is offline or not turned on.

 Unable to get status for DNS or DHCP server
 """""""""""""""""""""""""""""""""""""""""""